COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Firstly, ‘Student Info’!E5:E15 is the 1st criteria range.
 This means the cell values of the E column of the worksheet are named Student Info.

 • Secondly, “>”&G7 are the particular criteria.
-Which denotes the COUNTIFS function will search for those cells which are greater than the cell value of G7.
+Which denotes the COUNTIFS function will search for those cells that are greater than the cell value of G7.

 • Thirdly, ‘Student Info’!E5:E15 denotes the 2nd criteria range.
 This means the cell values of the E column of the worksheet are named Student Info.

 • Fourthly, “<“&Date!G8 is the 2nd criterion.
-This means the COUNTIFS function will search for those cells which are less than the cell value of G8 of the Date worksheet.
+This means the COUNTIFS function will search for those cells that are less than the cell value of G8 of the Date worksheet.

-• Finally, the COUNTIFS function will count those cells which fulfill all those criteria.
+• Finally, the COUNTIFS function will count those cells that fulfill all those criteria.

 • Subsequently, press ENTER to get the result.